mu18th/MomentumFlow/README.md

 # MomwntumFlow
 #### Video Demo:  <URL HERE>

 #### Description:
 MomwntumFlow is a **simple Smart Task Manager** web application featuring a Kanban-style board helps users to organize their work efficiently.
 It allows users to manage tasks visually, drag and drop them between colmuns, and leverage AI-powered features to improve produactivity and reduce distractions.

+## Motivation
+MomentumFlow exists to help users overcome **task overload** and **decision fatigue** by combining a clear Kanban workflow with **AI-assisted task breakdown and prioritization**, allowing users to focus on what truly matters next.
+Compared to many feature-heavy task management apps, MomentumFlow intentionally keeps the experience **simple and user-friendly**.
+Overcomplicated interfaces often create friction and reduce productivity, which directly contradicts the core goal of the application: helping users maintain momentum without distraction.

+## Application Architecture
+MomentumFlow follows a modular Flask architecture where routing and application logic are handled in `app.py`, database interactions are isolated in `db.py`, AI interactions are encapsulated in `MomentumFlowAI.py`, and reusable utilities live in `helpers.py`.
+The frontend uses Jinja templates, JavaScript for interactivity, and a layered CSS system for theming and layout.

 ## Technologies Used
 * Flask
+* Jinja2
 * HTML5
 * CSS3
 * python3
 * JS
 * PostgreSQL
 * AI API

 ## Features
 * User authentication (register, login, logout)